Mikkomario/Utopia-Coder/Vault-Coder/README.md

 - `"prefix": String (optional)` - Prefix to add to the "stored" version of the class model
   - May be used to avoid name conflicts
   - Alternatively, you may add `"stored": true`, in order to prefix the class name with "Stored"
+- `"generic": Boolean (optional)` - Set this to true if this is a generic trait, intended to be inherited by multiple different models
+- `"extends": String (optional)` - Name here the generic trait model you want this model to inherit, if applicable
+  - When inheriting, the lower level model will receive all parent model's properties and inherit the generated traits
+- `"from": String (optional)` - If you don't want to generate any files, but want this model to be available for inheriting, name here the root package in which this model's code appears.
+  - This is only necessary in multimodal projects.
 - `"id": String (optional)` - Name of this class' id (primary key) property
   - Default is `"id"`
 - `"use_long_id": Boolean (optional)` - Whether Long should be used in the id property instead of `Int`.